-Not only did we inherit sin nature from Adam, we also inherited all the evils that sin brought including death, both spiritual and physical death (1 Cor.
+We inherited sinful nature from Adam, and we also inherited all the evils that sin brought, including death—spiritual and physical death (1 Cor.
 15:21-22).

 Lastly, the Scripture teaches that Jesus Christ has fully paid for the sin of the whole world by His sacrificial death on the Cross:

-Although the Lord Jesus Christ died for the sin of the whole world; however, it is only those who believe in Christ that will enjoy the benefits of His substitutionary death on the cross.
+Although the Lord Jesus Christ died for the sin of the whole world, only those who believe in Christ will enjoy the benefits of His substitutionary death on the cross.

 John the Baptist bears witness of Jesus, saying, “Behold!
 The Lamb of God who takes away the sin of the world!”
 (John 1:29 NKJV).